Straw donor: Thornton Law scandal

 A Massachusetts law firm, Thornton Law, has been accused of funneling funds to the Democrats through a massive and illegal straw-donor scheme.
-In a 33-page report, lawyers at the Federal Election Commission found "extensive evidence" that Boston’s Thornton Law firm likely used a phony program to repay their law firm's partners for political donations, but the case was dismissed after commissioners deadlocked 2-vs-2 on whether to pursue it.
+In a 33-page report, lawyers at the Federal Election Commission found "extensive evidence" that Boston's Thornton Law firm likely used a phony program to repay their law firm's partners for political donations, but the case was dismissed after commissioners deadlocked 2-vs-2 on whether to pursue it.

 The law firm's partners donated nearly $1.6 million to mostly Democratic candidates and committees between 2010 and 2014.
 They were reimbursed $1.4 million as "bonuses" ten days later, in many cases receiving bonuses that precisely matched their political donations.

 “While our investigation did not find sufficient evidence to support a criminal charge, we are recommending enhancements to current state campaign finance laws to address the ambiguities in the law that gave rise to these allegations”, Essex District Attorney Jonathan Blodgett said.

 While the small firm made donations primarily to Democrats, their donations also included some Republicans.
 Most political campaigns quickly returned any donations upon being informed of the investigation.

 Dinesh D'Souza

-In 2014, the conservative political commentator, author, and film-maker Dinesh D'Souza was charged with and convicted of reimbursing others $20,000 for donations to his friend, the 2012 Senate candidate Wendy Long, a New York Republican.
-President Trump pardoned D'Souza May 31, 2018.
+In 2014, Dinesh D'Souza a right-wing political commentator, filmmaker, and conspiracy theorist, was charged with and convicted of reimbursing others $20,000 for donations to his friend, the 2012 Senate candidate Wendy Long, a New York Republican.
+D'Souza was later pardoned by the 45th president Donald Trump on May 31, 2018.